is a 2009 Japanese live-action film based on the manga

 - Death by Adaptation: Subverted.
 Michio is presumed killed in the explosion of his jet, but in the end, he turns out to be alive.

 - Et Tu, Brute?: Unlike in the manga, Garai attempts to betray Michio over to the police.
 He even joined with Sawaki in the end.

 - Forced to Watch: Yamashita get into this when Michio ties him up in a tower to make him watch the new of being framed for pilfer 100 million yen into accounts.

-- Hide Your Gays: Done in a very egregious manner.
+- Hide Your Lesbians: Done in a very egregious manner.

 - High-Altitude Interrogation: Done to Yamashita for the location of the MW.

 - Karma Houdini: Subverted in the end when the last politician thought he'll get away, but with Michio's return, he won't.

 - Man in White: Michio, in the beginning of the movie.

 - No-Holds-Barred Beatdown: Michio has one with two police officers who want to check his briefcase that has the money.

 - In the manga, Michio never attacks Garai, but in the movie, he does.